on this page

-- Parenting Payment is if you’re the main carer for a young child or children.
+- Parenting Payment is if you’re the main carer of a young child or children.

-For more about the support you can get when you’re unemployed, read about getting a payment.
+For more information about the support you can get when you’re unemployed, read about getting a payment.

 Mutual obligation requirements

 While you’re looking for work and getting a payment from us, there are tasks and activities you have to do.
 These are your mutual obligation requirements.
-Your Job Plan outlines what they are.
-These tasks will help you find a job.
+These requirements will help you find a job.

 If you’re job seeking

-You’ll need to meet your mutual obligation requirements to keep getting your payment.
-Mutual obligations are compulsory and there are penalties if you don’t meet them.
+You’ll need to meet your requirements to keep getting your payment.
+Mutual obligation requirements are compulsory and there are penalties if you don’t meet them.
 Read more about how to meet your obligations.